KzFactorios/QuickMapTagTeleport/README.md

 # Quick Map Tag Teleport

-**_And you may find yourself in another part of the world._**
+**_And you may find yourself in another part of the world..._**

 Tired of walking and running your game-time-life away?
 Can't fathom driving a car around your map, avoiding cliffs and lakes?
-Do you just want to get there already?
+Don't you just want to get there already?

 What if you could simply open a dialog by **right-clicking** on the map view and teleport immediately to that location?